shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 Alternatively, you can **transform** a patch of difficult terrain into normal ground.

 The patch of ground must be 1 square meter.

+# Natural Weapons (Alter Self)

+10000wyl ● 1hr ● Self ● Forever

+**Transform** yourself to grow a natural weapon of your choice.
+You grow claws, fangs, spines, horns, or a different natural weapon of your choice.

+Your unarmed strikes deal 1d6 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose, and you are proficient with your unarmed strikes.
+Finally, while you are magically imbued by this spell, the natural weapon is magic and you have a +1 bonus to the attack and damage rolls you make using it.

+This spell requires a DNA reference of a creature that has the natural weapon you chose.

+This spell assumes you weigh 100kg or less.

 # Shield